10 Best foot Blister Treatment Kits Tested & Compared

 Is the Blister Intact or Torn?

-Draining a blister can be done safely at home as long as proper treatment protocols are followed.
+You can drain a blister safely at home.
 Make sure that you avoid exposing the blister to any infections.
 The following steps are a simple guide on how to drain a blister:

-- Cover the blister with an antibiotic ointment to prevent possible infection
+- After the area has dried, apply antibacterial ointment to prevent infection

 While treating an open blister it’s important to check if the skin is completely torn.
 If it is, then it’s advisable that you remove the torn tissues so that they don’t risk tearing into the healthy skin tissues.
 Keeping the blister clean at all times is important, clean it with antiseptic soap and then using sterile scissors remove, carefully remove the torn skin.
 You can either cover the area with a bandage after applying an ointment.
 The best option would be to use second skin; this is because the blister will be very tender because it has lost the protective skin layer.

 The second skin is able to act as the protective skin.
 It has the same properties of the protective skin, its placed directly on the open blister.
 After this its covered with either a moleskin or a lightweight elastic tape.
 The second skin brings immediate relief.
 The second skin comes in already precut squares, its usually moist, clear in color and has the thickness of several skin layers.
 It allows the athlete to resume normal activities without any form of discomfort.